for both Conference Papers and Proposals for Ph.D. and Early Career Symposium

 This conference, possibly the first of a series, is aimed at gathering scholars from different literature streams interested in highlighting the mechanisms through which hybridity is created and sustained.
 To give more substance to the debate we asked key scholars in the field –among them Johanna Mair, Anne Claire Pache, Guido Palazzo, Tommaso Ramus and Ute Stephan, who already accepted our invitation- to join us and present their work.
-To give more visibility to the research discussed at the conference, we proposed to the Journal of Business Ethics, one of the leading journals in the field, to create a Thematic Symposium on these themes linked to the conference.
+We are also showcasing at the conference a Thematic Symposium of Journal of Business Ethics on related issues, with the title: 'Social Enterprises: walking ethically on the edge between economic performance and social and environmental impact'.

 The conference is aimed at creating a space where the community of scholars conducting research on these themes can meet, reinforce ties and create new ones, discuss ideas and receive feedback.
 For this reason, each paper will be allocated a large slot for presentation and Q&A. Moreover, in each parallel session a discussant ‒asked to read the papers in advance‒ will give feedback on the presented papers.
 We also highly value the presence of young scholars, and have designed the conference to maximize the number of opportunities they can use to interact and develop their research.
 During the conference, a Ph.D. and Early Career Symposium will take place, where PhD students and scholars in their early career will be able to present and discuss their work with expert scholars in the field.